-There is a Jiu Jitsu Club in Austin with a fantastic coach and this message today was inspired by him.
+There is a Jiu Jitsu Club in Austin with a fantastic coach, Mikal Abdullah, and this message today was inspired by him.
 It is the concept of being a lighthouse versus a tugboat.

 Both a lighthouse and tugboat provide a purpose.
-They both have a view of the ocean, similarly they are both designed to help guide boats to safety.
-Ultimately, it is HOW they serve their purpose that defines the difference.
+They both have a view of the ocean.
+Similarly they are both designed to help guide boats to safety.
+Ultimately however, it is how they serve their purpose that defines the difference.

 Tugboats travel out onto the ocean and use force to tug huge ships back to port.
 They pull and push will all the might they have to bring the ship back to the harbor.
 Metaphorically speaking, they work so hard in pulling a single ship into port that they wear themselves down.

 Are you relentlessly a tugboat?
-Pulling, for change in your life – to make empty friendships better, to save people or to chase a losing situation.
-By giving everything you have to pull others into change it has the potential to burn out your motor.
+Pulling, for change in your life?
+Are you trying to make empty friendships better, to save people, or even to chase a losing situation?
+By giving everything you have to others by pulling them to change, your motor has the potential to burn out.

 Can you change others and external situations by being a lighthouse?
 Absolutely, but it is not up to you.
 In the case of the lighthouse, you will not exhaust yourself as a beacon of light.
 You cannot make people care by pulling nor can you tug them in considerate behavior or better work ethic.
 In the end you will burn yourself out and in-turn fail to help them and yourself.
 It is a losing situation.